arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 * [Dedicated Hosts](https://aws.amazon.com/ec2/dedicated-hosts/): dedicated hosts (single tenant), e.g for regulatory/licensing needs.
 Available as on demand and reservation.

+### Launch an EC2 Instance - Lab
+Steps:
+* Launch t2.micro, with AMI `Amazon Linux 2 AMI (HVM), SSD Volume Type`

+Exam notes
+* Termination protection is turned off by default.
+* The EBS root volume by default is deleted at termination.
+* EBS root volume of default Amazon's AMI cannot be encrypted
+* Additional volumes can be encrypted.

 ### [What's EBS](https://aws.amazon.com/ebs/)

 Provides persistent block storage volumes for use with Amazon EC2 instances in the AWS Cloud.
 EBS is automatically replicated in a specific AZ